dredddddd/Cluster_analysys/README.md

 * **Hierarchical** - the linkage criterion is *Unweighted average linkage clustering* (or *UPGMA*)

+If u want to see client-server realisation go [here](https://github.com/dredddddd/Cluster_analysys/tree/main/Client_server)

+*There are both 'client.exe' and 'server.exe' for u to look at*

-If u want to see client-server realisation go [here](https://github.com/dredddddd/Cluster_analysys/tree/main/Client_server) If u want to see non-client-server realisation go [there]
+If u want to see non-client-server realisation go [there]